-6 Charging indirect costs on a "restricted" basis is a key part of implementing the IDEA Part C requirement in IDEA section 637(b)(5)(B), which requires that federal funds be used to supplement (and not supplant) "State and local funds expended for infants and toddlers with disabilities and their families.
+5 Charging indirect costs on a "restricted" basis is a key part of implementing the IDEA Part C requirement in IDEA section 637(b)(5)(B), which requires that federal funds be used to supplement (and not supplant) "State and local funds expended for infants and toddlers with disabilities and their families.
 The restricted indirect cost rate formula is described at 34 CFR §§75.564 and 76.565.
 The formula limits the general administrative costs that can be included in the indirect cost pool (numerator) and requires adjustments to the modified total direct cost (MTDC) base (denominator).

-A "provisional" indirect cost rate is a temporary rate established for a future prospective period of time to permit budgeting, obligations, and payment of funds by awarding agencies until such time as the actual indirect costs can be determined and a final using the provisional or previously approved final restricted indirect cost rate until a new rate is negotiated and approved by the State's cognizant Federal agency, at which point the State lead agency must make appropriate adjustments for applicable FFYs.
-The State acknowledges that a final restricted indirect cost rate may result in an adjustment of the final audited expenditures allowable to be charged to the Part C grant and the Department's approval of this FFY Part C application with an expired or provisional restricted indirect cost rate does not constitute approval of that rate as the final rate for the lead agency for this FFY.
-When a final restricted indirect cost rate is approved, the lead agency must submit to OSEP: (1) a copy of the "final" restricted indirect cost rate agreement; and (2) details of adjustments made to past GAPS draw downs in light of the "final" rate.
-(The State must attach a copy of the previously approved restricted indirect cost rate agreement.)
-The lead agency is not an SEA and has a final cost allocation plan that has been approved by the State lead agency's cognizant Federal agency, which is The cost allocation plan charges costs only on a restricted basis and has also been approved by ED's Indirect Cost Unit.
-It is in effect until [insert date or note until amended] for this Federal fiscal year (FFY) (ending on June 30, 2025).
-(The State must attach a copy of the approved cost allocation plan and approval documentation from both the lead agency's cognizant Federal agency and ED's Indirect Cost Unit.)
+6 A "provisional" indirect cost rate is a temporary rate established for a future prospective period of time to permit budgeting, obligations, and payment of funds by awarding agencies until such time as the actual indirect costs can be determined and a final rate is established for the applicable period; provisional rates are subject to adjustment by issuance of a "final" rate based on actual indirect costs incurred for the period (usually the organization's fiscal year).

+- State negotiated and approved by the State's cognizant Federal agency, at which agency must make appropriate adjustments for applicable FFYs.
+The State final restricted indirect cost rate may result in an adjustment of the final audiallowable to be charged to the Part C grant and the Department's approval application with an expired or provisional restricted indirect cost rate does not that rate as the final rate for the lead agency for this FFY.
+When a final rate is approved, the lead agency must submit to OSEP: (1) a copy of the indirect cost rate agreement; and (2) details of adjustments made to past G light of the "final" rate.
+(The State must attach a copy of the previously applied indirect cost rate agreement.) e acknowledges that a lited expenditures of this FFY Part C not constitute approval estricted indirect cost "final" restricted EAPS draw downs in The lead agency is not a SEA and has a final cost allocation plan that has been state lead agency's cognizant Federal agency, which is plan charges costs only on a restricted basis and has also been approved Unit.
+It is in effect until [insert date or note until are Federal fiscal year (FFY) (ending on June 30, 2026).
+(The State must attack approved cost allocation plan and approval documentation from both the left Federal agency and ED's Indirect Cost Unit.)
+The cost allocation by ED's Indirect Cost nended] for this h a copy of the